mgree013/Protist_Network/README.md

 Title: Long transients and network structure effect persistence and spatial predator-prey dynamics in experimental microcosms

-Status of MS: Submitted Jounral of Animal Ecology
+Status of MS: Submitted to Jounral of Animal Ecology

 Authors: Matthew D. Green, Clara A. Woodie, Megan Whitesell, and Kurt E. Anderson